-Many businesses live without comprehensive branding guidelines for their teams.
-This is usually how it looks when your team is not aligned on the company branding - the Sales team creates a proposal and uses whatever fonts they think look good; the Management team creates a PowerPoint presentation and uses purple and yellow when the brand colors are blue and orange; the Operations team creates a how-to sheet and stretches the logo to fit the space so the letters are now a funny shape; an admin needs the logo to send to a sign company and can’t find the right files.
+The Sales team creates a proposal and uses whatever fonts they think look good; the Management team creates a PowerPoint presentation and uses purple and yellow when the brand colors are blue and orange; the Operations team creates a how-to sheet and stretches the logo to fit the space so the letters are now a funny shape; and so on.

 These inconsistencies are all reasons to create a brand guide for your company and distribute it to your teams.

 The process of creating your brand guide doesn’t just sit with a graphic designer.
 Your leadership team should come together and agree on the company brand components first.
-A branding agency can also help facilitate these decisions.
+An experienced branding agency can also help facilitate these decisions.

 - What are your official brand colors?